jcaw/porthole/README.md

 **In Emacs**

-Start the server, like in the last example:
+Start your server, like in the last example:

 ```emacs-lisp
 ;; Start an automatic server.